mspncp/gosu-wiki/To Do.md

   * Redesign (see forum) drawing interface

 ## Gosu .app Wrapper
-  * Fork RubyGosu.app into its own git repository
-  * Create Xcode project to build the very shallow core only
   * Create Rakefile to put everything together
   * Add Rubygems to .app wrapper with  RUBYLIB='' (so it doesn't use a local version), RUBYOPT = '', GEM\_PATH = 'runtime\_path/to/vendor'
   * Compare RubyGosu.app to https://github.com/steveklabnik/furoshiki